RonakRajniPatel/julia-interpreter/README.md

 # julia-interpreter

-This was an assignemnt for my Concepts of Programming Languages class.
+This was an assignment for my Concepts of Programming Languages class.

 It was split into three sprints which were the scanner, parser, and interpreter.